euler-xyz/ethereum-vault-connector/docs/specs.md

 1. Due to the fact that only the Controller can disable itself for the Account, a Vault MUST implement a standard `disableController` function that can be called by a user in order to disable the Controller if vault-specific conditions are met (typically, the Vault SHOULD check whether the Account has repaid its debt in full).
 If the vault-specific conditions are not met, the function MUST revert.
 1. After each operation potentially affecting the Account's solvency (also on a non-borrowable Vault), a Vault MUST invoke the EVC in order to request the Account Status Check.
 The EVC determines whether the check should be deferred or performed immediately.
 1. Vault MUST implement `checkAccountStatus` function which gets called for the accounts which have enabled this Vault as Controller.
 The function receives the Account address and the list of Collateral Vaults enabled for the Account.
 The function MUST determine whether or not the Account is in an acceptable state by returning the magic value or throwing an exception.
 If the Vault is deposit-only, the function SHOULD always return the appropriate magic value unless there's a need to implement custom logic.
+1. `checkAccountStatus` is not called if there is no Controller enabled for the Account at the time of the checks, or when the only Controller was disabled before the checks are performed.
 1. Vault MAY implement `checkVaultStatus` function which gets called if the Vault requests that via the EVC.
 The EVC determines whether the check should be deferred or performed immediately.
 This is an OPTIONAL functionality that allows the Vault to enforce its constraints (like supply/borrow caps, invariants checks etc.).
 If implemented, Vault Status Check MUST always be requested by the Vault after each operation affecting the Vault's state.
 The `checkVaultStatus` function MUST determine whether or not the Vault is in an acceptable state by returning the magic value or throwing an exception.
 If the Vault doesn't implement this function, the Vault MUST NOT request the Vault Status Check.
 1. In order to evaluate the Vault Status, `checkVaultStatus` MAY need access to a snapshot of the initial Vault state which SHOULD be taken at the beginning of the action that requires the check.
 1. Both Account and Vault Status Check SHOULD be requested at the very end of the operation.